konradld/konradld.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a PhD Candidate at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/).
+I am a PhD Candidate at the [Vienna University of Economics and Business](https://www.wu.ac.at/en/).

 My research interests are econometric robustness and anomaly detection in economic data as well as economic risk.